JetBrains/Qodana/topics/qodana-yaml.md

 <include src="taint-analysis.md" include-id="running-taint-analysis"/>

-## Configure the Vulnerability checker
+## Configure the vulnerability checker

 To start using the [](vulnerability-checker.md) feature, enable the `VulnerableLibrariesGlobal` inspection: